NativeScript/docs-v7/hello-world/hello-world-ns-cli.md

 };
 ```

-> **TIP**: TypeScript is a first-class citizen in NativeScript.
-If you'd like to use TypeScript, create .ts files instead of .js files.
-NativeScript takes care of compiling them to JavaScript and using them automatically.
-You'll find sample TypeScript code provided throughout the documentation.

 The first thing to notice here is the use of the `exports` keyword.
 If you are familiar with Node.js, you have probably noticed that NativeScript modules adhere to the [CommonJS](http://wiki.commonjs.org/wiki/CommonJS) spec.
 If you are not familiar with Node.js, all you need to know is that the `exports` keyword exposes a JavaScript module's public API.
 In this case, the `exports` keyword exposes two functions to this page's view: `onPageLoaded` and `add`.
 The view's `<Page>` binds to the `onPageLoaded` function with `<Page loaded="onPageLoaded">`, and the view's `<Button>` binds to the `add` function with `<Button tap="add"></Button>`.

 The other thing to note is the `page.bindingContext = pageData` assignment in the `onPageLoaded` function.
 This line sets the `pageData` `Observable` object as the *binding context* of this page.
 Simply put, this line means that properties of the `pageData` object are accessible in the UI components using the `{%raw%}{{ }}{%endraw%}` syntax.
 For example, the page's `<ListView>` binds to the `pageData` object's `tasks` property using `{%raw%}<ListView items="{{ tasks }}">{%endraw%}`.